Investigating Transferability in Pretrained Language Models

 \section{How many pretrained layers are necessary for finetuning?}

 Our first set of experiments aims to uncover how many pretrained layers are sufficient for accurate learning of a downstream task.
-To do this, we perform a series of \textbf{progressive reinitialization} experiments, where we reinitialize all layers after the $k$th layer of BERT-Base, for values $k \in \{0, 1, \ldots 12\}$.
+To do this, we perform a series of \textbf{incremental reinitialization} experiments, where we reinitialize all layers after the $k$th layer of BERT-Base, for values $k \in \{0, 1, \ldots 12\}$, replacing them with random weights.
+We then finetune the entire model end-to-end on the target task.
 Note that $k=0$ corresponds to a BERT model with all layers reinitialized, while $k=12$ is the original BERT model.
-We do not reinitialize the BERT embeddings.
+We do not reinitialize the BERT word embeddings.
 As BERT uses residual connections \citep{he2016deep} around layers, the model can simply learn to ignore any of the reinitialized layers if they are not helpful during finetuning.

 We use the BERT-Base uncased model, implemented in PyTorch \citep{paszke2019pytorch} via the Transformers library \citep{wolf2019transformers}.
-We finetune the network using Adam \citep{kingma2014adam}, with a batch size of 8, learning rate of $\alpha=2e^{-5}$, and default parameters otherwise.
-More details about training, statistical significance, and methodological choices can be found in the Appendix.
+We finetune the network using Adam \citep{kingma2014adam}, with a batch size of 8, a learning rate of \mbox{2e-5}, and default parameters otherwise.
+More details about reinitialization, training, statistical significance, and other methodological choices can be found in the Appendix.
 We conduct our experiments on three English language tasks from the GLUE benchmark, spanning the domains of sentiment, reasoning, and syntax \citep{wang2018glue}:

-\paragraph{SST-2} Stanford Sentiment Treebank involves binary classification of a single sentence from a movie review as positive or negative \citep{socher2013recursive}. \paragraph{QNLI} Question Natural Language Inference is a binary classification task derived from the SQuAD question answering dataset \citep{rajpurkar2016squad, wang2018glue}.
-The task requires determining whether for a given (\texttt{question}, \texttt{answer}) pair the \texttt{question} is answered by the \texttt{answer}. \paragraph{CoLA} The Corpus of Linguistic Acceptability is a binary classification task that requires determining whether a single sentence is linguistically acceptable \citep{warstadt2019neural}.
+\paragraph{SST-2} Stanford Sentiment Treebank involves binary classification of a single sentence from a movie review as positive or negative \citep{socher2013recursive}. \paragraph{QNLI} Question Natural Language Inference is a binary classification task derived from SQuAD \citep{rajpurkar2016squad, wang2018glue}.
+The task requires determining whether for a given (\textsc{question}, \textsc{answer}) pair the \textsc{question} is answered by the \textsc{answer}. \paragraph{CoLA} The Corpus of Linguistic Acceptability is a binary classification task that requires determining whether a single sentence is linguistically acceptable \citep{warstadt2019neural}.